hmmpsNorthOffice/CustomVideoPlayer/README.md

 - I may publish a version with search functionality intact when I feel the other features are mature and bug free.

 **On the roadmap:**

-- Add another 360 video screen, which will allow the ability to layer that type of video.

-- Add another MSP selection screen, for a total of 3.

 - Add a screen placement editor in game and make more screen position values customizable and persistant.